5778 Adult Education programs will be updated in autumn.

 Explore these questions and more with historian Rick Holbrook: What changes in imperial policy affecting all Russians affect Jews in particular?
 How did the Pale of Settlement come about?
 How did the actions of radical groups alter imperial policy; e.g., the assassination of a czar?
 What are the features of the anti-Semitism in 19th- and early 20th-century Russia?
 What role did Jews play in the radical movements?
 The impact of the First World War and the two revolutions – what about the Germans and to what extent were these events disaster and opportunity for Jews?
 Finally, redefining one’s Jewish place in Bolshevik Russia in the 1920s.
 Classes meet selected Sundays, 11:00 a.m.-12:00 p.m.; contact the instructor for inclusion on the email notification list.

 Rabbi Larry Edwards leads a half hour of Talmud study each week following Monday morning minyan and ending by 9:00.
 Beginners are welcome, as are those who have studied Talmud in the past.
 English is the language of instruction.
-No meeting on Memorial Day.
+The Talmud study group will continue over the summer, sometimes with Rabbi Edwards and sometimes without him.

 The Torah and Haftarah trope class will meet at times chosen in consultation with the students.
 Students interested in taking this course should email Shirley Holbrook about their scheduling availability at sholbro_at_icloud.com.